 I thought I’d share the results of this little A/B split-test I’m running for one of my clients.

-A little background… We’re in the “low-hanging-fruit” phase right now, where I tend to start a bunch of quick tests, looking to fix small leaks.
+A little background first.
+We’re in the “low-hanging-fruit” phase right now, where I tend to start a bunch of quick tests, looking to fix small leaks.

 (At the same time, I’m undertaking a significant re-design of their major “how do I choose the product that’s right for me?” flow, but that will have to wait for another post.)